cishwarya/cgm-ml/src/common/evaluation/QA/README.md

 This will still use the GPU cluster to do the heavy processing.

 Also it is useful to set `DATA_CONFIG.NAME='anon-depthmap-mini'` for debugging purposes.

-## TODO

-- pipeline could write how many samples the CSV is based on